jackdarker/BilderalbumGD/README.md

 Press "new browser" to open a browser window.

 ###Browser
-The browser lets you navigate directories.
+The browser lets you navigate directories similiar to windows explorer.
 It displays a list off the images found.
 Click on a list item to display the image in the viewer.